 Shoreland Projects (identified by the yellow X in the image above) must notify adjoing property owners shown in green.
 This is only an example.
 It is the Applicant’s responsibility to ensure that all potentially affected surrounding landowners are notified.

-The Vegetation Protection Standards, established by the Shoreland Protection Act, guide the management of vegetation within 250 feet from mean water level (the Protected Shoreland Area).
+The Shoreland Protection Act's Vegetation Protection Standards, provides a way for landowners to selectively thin vegetation within 250 feet of mean water level in a manner that still retains a healthy forested shoreland, while allowing for increased light and lake view.
 Usually, removal of vegetation requires a Shoreland Permit or Registration.
 However, no Shoreland Permit or Registration is required for the removal of dead, diseased, or unsafe trees nor is a permit required for the removal of noxious and nuisance plants.
-Regional Lake and Shoreland permit analysts are available to assist with vegetation management questions.

 - Handbook Appendix A: Estimating Mean Water Level